 Do you have a favorite cool neutral color?
 I’d love to know which ones you love.
 Leave a comment at the bottom of the post and let me know!

 What will the color look like in my home?

 With any paint color, always try a sample first.
 And don’t ever choose a color based on a photo seen on a computer.
 Lighting and editing of the images as well as your computer screen settings may make paint colors appear different online than they look in reality.

 Brush on samples are available from Benjamin Moore here: Color Samples.

-And you can save $5 on your first order of peel and stick samples here: Peel and Stick Paint Samples.
+And you can get peel and stick samples here: Peel and Stick Paint Samples.

 How do I get the best looking paint job?